ProgSoc/Constitution/CONSTITUTION.md

 ### 7.2 Annual General Meetings

-- 7.2.1 The Annual General Meeting shall be held in the month of March each year.
+- 7.2.1 The Annual General Meeting shall be held in the month of October each year.

-- 7.2.2 The quorum at Annual General Meeting shall be fifty percent (50%) of members entitled to vote or twenty (20) members entitled to vote whichever is lesser.
+- 7.2.2 The quorum at Annual General Meeting shall be fifty percent (50%) of members entitled to vote or fourteen (14) members entitled to vote whichever is lesser.

 ### 7.3 Ordinary General Meetings